thavelka/HFRecyclerViewAdapter/README.md

 [![](https://jitpack.io/v/thavelka/HFRecyclerViewAdapter.svg)](https://jitpack.io/#thavelka/HFRecyclerViewAdapter)

 A RecyclerView Adapter with support for dynamically adding an arbitrary number of header and footer views above and below the list content.
-This allows you to easily add search bars, filters, refresh buttons, loading indicators, etc. without fussing with item types and ViewHolders in the adapter.
+This allows you to easily add search bars, filters, refresh buttons, loading indicators, etc. that scroll with the list content without fussing with item types and ViewHolders in the adapter.

 ![In use](/sample/sample.gif)